What to do before travelling abroad for the first time

 Documents can vary depending on the length of your stay and the type of visa you're applying for, but they are ones that can help prove you can afford the trip, won't overstay and have something to return home to.

-These include bank statements (usually three months), proof of transport (whatever you're using to enter and exit the country e.g. plane tickets), proof of employment (or studies if you're a student), proof of accommodation and travel insurance.
+These include bank statements (usually three months), proof of transport (whatever you're using to enter and exit the country e.g. plane tickets), proof of employment (or studies if you're a student), proof of accommodation in your destination country/countries and travel insurance.

 Some visas require an inviting letter from a host (person or organisation), an itinerary of your trip, contact details for where you'll be staying and general background on your family or relations in the country.